 Downtown Chicago boasts tons of attractions for university trips, including big museums, but the true soul of Chicago lies in its neighborhoods.
 We have at least 60 neighborhoods to explore, though the exact number is hotly contested.
 That means the “city of neighborhoods” leaves visitors overwhelmed with choice!

-For this reason, one of our most popular tours for university group trips is our Chicago Neighborhoods and Cultural Diversity Tour by Bus.
+For this reason, one of our most popular tours for university group trips is our custom tours of Chicago neighborhoods.
 The tour includes visits and historic background on 9 neighborhoods in Chicago.
 We go through the South Loop, Bronzeville, Hyde Park, Washington Park, Bridgeport, Chinatown, Pilsen, UIC/Little Italy, and Greektown.
 The tour guide also celebrates the rich social diversity of the people and communities on our South and West Sides.
 University groups often love incorporating a meal into the experience, either in Pilsen at the celebrated Canton Regio, or Ricobene’s on the outskirts of Chinatown.

 2. Instead of going to the Art Institute… experience dynamic public art.